ocupop/dart4web/src/_tutorials/connect-dart-html.md

   url: /tutorials/add-elements
   title: "Add Elements to the DOM"
 prevpage:
-  url: /tutorials/get-started
+  url: /tutorials/
-  title: "Get started"
+  title: "The Dart Tutorials"

 points:
   - "DartPad lets you write a simple Dart web app without HTML boilerplate."
   - "A Dart web app has Dart, HTML, and (usually) CSS code."
   - "Compile a web app's Dart code to JavaScript to run the app in any modern browser."